 - Usually, calling your Customer Experience Team is the first step.
 If there is anything else you need to do, your Customer Experience Team will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - o Expedited or fast grievances will be responded to within 24 hours if the grievance is related to the plan's refusal to make a fast coverage organizational determination or reconsideration and you haven't received the medical care yet.
+If you put your complaint in writing, we will respond to your complaint in writing.

+Expedited or fast grievances will be responded to within 24 hours if the grievance is related to the plan's refusal to make a fast coverage organizational determination or reconsideration and you haven't received the medical care yet.
 We will address other grievance requests within 30 days after receiving your complaint.
 If we need more information and the delay is in your best interest or if you ask for more time, we can take up to 14 more calendar days to respond to your complaint.
 Be sure to provide all pertinent information.
 Make sure your grievance letter includes: your name, your member ID number (listed on your membership ID card), your address, your telephone number, what your grievance is about, the facts related to your grievance, and the resolution you are seeking.

-• For complaints about medical care: send your written complaint (also known as a grievance) to us within 60 days of the event or incident to:
+o Send your written complaint (also known as a grievance) to us within 60 days of the event or incident to:

-Care N' Care Insurance Company, Inc. Attn: Appeals and Grievances 1603 Lyndon B. Johnson Freeway, Suite 300 Farmers Branch, TX 75234
+> Care N' Care Insurance Company, Inc. Attn: Appeals and Grievances 1603 Lyndon B. Johnson Freeway, Suite 300 Farmers Branch, TX 75234 o For complaints about Part D prescription drugs: send your written complaint (also known as a grievance) to us within 60 days of the event or incident to: